fkhadra/react-toastify/README.md

 ## Features

-- Easy to setup for real, you can make it works in less than 10sec !
+- Easy to setup for real, you can make it works in less than 10sec!
 - Super easy to customize
-- Rtl support
+- RTL support
 - Draggable 👌
-- Can display a react component inside the toast !
+- Can display a react component inside the toast!
 - Don't rely on `findDOMNode` or any DOM hack
 - Has ```onOpen``` and ```onClose``` hooks.
 Both can access the props passed to the react component rendered inside the toast
 - Can remove a toast programmatically
 - Define behavior per toast
-- Pause toast when the browser is not visible thanks to visibility api
+- Pause toast when the browser is not visible thanks to visibility API
 - Fancy progress bar to display the remaining time
 - Possibility to update a toast

 ## Migrate from v3 to v4

-Glamor has been drop to switch back to scss due to user's feedback.
-You can read more about that choice if you take a look to the issues history.
+Glamor has been dropped to switch back to scss due to user's feedback.
+You can read more about that choice if you take a look at the issues history.
 - Passing glamor rule to className is still working 😎.
-- The css file need to be imported now.
+- The css file needs to be imported now.
-- You may use galmorous or any other css-in-js library that rely on glamor.
+- You may use glamorous or any other css-in-js library that relies on glamor.
 (Haven't been tested)

 ## Usage

 ### One component to rule them all

-By default all toasts will inherits ToastContainer's props. **Props defined on toast supersede ToastContainer's props.**
+The toasts inherit ToastContainer's props. **Props defined on toast supersede ToastContainer's props.**

 ```javascript
   import React, { Component } from 'react';